 Further, our competitors have been granted patents protecting various gaming products and solutions features, including systems, methods, and designs.
 If our products and solutions employ these processes, or other subject matter that is claimed under our competitors' patents, or if other companies obtain patents claiming subject matter that we use, those companies may bring infringement actions against us.
 The question of whether a product infringes a patent involves complex legal and factual issues, the determination of which is often uncertain.
 In addition, because patent applications can take many years to issue, there may be applications now pending of which we are unaware, which might later result in issued patents that our products and solutions may infringe.
 There can be no assurance that our products, including those with currently pending patent applications, will not be determined to have infringed upon an existing third-party patent.
 If any of our products and solutions infringes a valid patent, we may be required to discontinue offering certain products or systems, pay damages, purchase a license to use the intellectual property in question from its owner, or redesign the product in question to avoid infringement.
-A license may not be available or may require us to pay substantial royalties, which could in turn force us to attempt to redesign the infringing product or to develop alternative technologies, which could force us to withdraw our product or services from the market.
+A license may not be available or may require us to pay substantial royalties, which could in turn force us to attempt to redesign the infringing product or to develop alternative technologies at a considerable expense.
+Additionally, we may not be successful in any attempt to redesign the infringing product or to develop alternative technologies, which could force us to withdraw our product or services from the market.

-We may also infringe other intellectual property rights belonging to third parties, such as trademarks, copyrights, and confidential information.
-As with patent litigation, the infringement of trademarks, copyrights and confidential information involve complex legal and factual issues and our products, branding or associated marketing materials may be found to have infringed existing third-party rights.
+We may also infringe on other intellectual property rights belonging to third parties, such as trademarks, copyrights, and confidential information.
+As with patent litigation, the infringement of trademarks, copyrights and confidential information involves complex legal and factual issues and our products, branding or associated marketing materials may be found to have infringed on existing third-party rights.
 When any third-party infringement occurs, we may be required to stop using the infringing intellectual property rights, pay damages and, if we wish to keep using the third-party intellectual property, purchase a license or otherwise redesign the product, branding or associated marketing materials to avoid further infringement.
 Such a license may not be available or may require us to pay substantial royalties.